The-JFlores/Weekly_Planner_App/README.md

 - 💧 Wash the car _(Priority: High)_
 - 📚 Study Java _(Priority: Medium)_
 - 🏃 Go to the gym _(Priority: Low)_
 Screenshots

-(Add images of your terminal showing the app running here)
+(Add images of your terminal running the app and the generated Markdown file here)

+⸻

+Author

-Author Jose Flores— 2025
+Jose Flores — 2025

+⸻

 License